sharad-s/simplek8s/README.md

  - Use declarative (There should be X) and not imperative (Create X)

 ## Declarative Updaes\
- - Update teh config file that originally created the pod\
+ - Updates the config file that originally created the pod\

  - If you update a config file - it will know which Pod to update\
-    - Config Files has a Name/Kind and image associated to it\
+    - Config Files has a Name, Type and image associated to it\
     - Name and Kind are Unique IDs together.
 Don't change these\
+      - every time you update a config file, if the Name and Kind are the same, KubeCtl will update all pods with the same Name and Kind
+      - if the Name and Kind are different from the file previous to the update - KubeCtl will create a new Pod
     - If you change anything else in the config file, kubectl will update the object rather than create a brand new Object\
     - Pod updates may not add or remove containers
  - `kubectl apply -f client-pod.yaml` to update with new config